thewheelmaker/dustpress/README.md

 }
 ```

 DustPress supports Composer's autoload feature.
 If you have it enabled, you don't have to do anything else to use DustPress.
-If not, you need to require `dustpress.php` in your `functions.php`.
+If not, you need to require `dustpress.php` in your `functions.php` and you need also require `helper.php`, before `dustpress.php`.

 ### Manually